jpfluger/examples/ubuntu-14.04/updates-ssh-static-ip.md

 > Back to [Table of Contents](https://github.com/jpfluger/examples)

-# First updates, openssh-server and DHCP to Static IP
+# Post-Install Updates: openssh-server and DHCP to Static IP

 First provision a server using Ubuntu 14.04 Server.
 During install, choose network access via DHCP and input your server name, domain, username and password.